Overview - on-premises Active Directory Domain Services authentication over SMB for Azure file shares

 You can enable the feature on a new or existing on-premises AD DS environment.
 Identities used for access must be synced to Azure AD.
 The Azure AD tenant and the file share that you are accessing must be associated with the same subscription.

 Domain-join an on-premises machine or an Azure VM to on-premises AD DS.
 For information about how to domain-join, refer to Join a Computer to a Domain.

 If your machine is not domain joined to an AD DS, you may still be able to leverage AD credentials for authentication if your machine has line of sight of the AD domain controller.

 Select or create an Azure storage account.
 For optimal performance, we recommend that you deploy the storage account in the same region as the client from which you plan to access the share.
 Then, mount the Azure file share with your storage account key.
 Mounting with the storage account key verifies connectivity.

 Make sure that the storage account containing your file shares is not already configured for Azure AD DS Authentication.
 If Azure Files Azure AD DS authentication is enabled on the storage account, it needs to be disabled before changing to use on-premises AD DS.
 This implies that existing ACLs configured in Azure AD DS environment will need to be reconfigured for proper permission enforcement.

 If you experience issues in connecting to Azure Files, refer to the troubleshooting tool we published for Azure Files mounting errors on Windows.
 We also provide guidance to work around scenarios when port 445 is blocked.

 Make any relevant networking configuration prior to enabling and configuring AD DS authentication to your Azure file shares.
 See Azure Files networking considerations for more information.

-Azure Files authentication with AD DS is available in all Public regions and Azure Gov regions.
+Azure Files authentication with AD DS is available in all Azure Public, China and Gov regions.